Heading to Iceland and not sure what to pack? Read my step by step Iceland packing list to help you plan the perfect trip.

-It’s important to carry a smaller bag with you during the day to keep all your essentials on you.
+It’s important to carry a with you during the day to keep all your essentials on you.
 It’s likely that you will need to carry some gear with you on your day trips.
 You’ll need a bag big enough to hold your water, gloves and any other essentials you may need for the varying climate.

 If you’re taking tech with you, make sure to bring your camera case and perhaps find a bag suitable for a laptop.
 And of course, make sure it’s waterproof!

 In addition to the year-round Iceland packing list, here are some seasonal essentials that you should bring.